brson/wasm-opt-rs/notes.md

 tools for building and packaging their wasm programs, and many of those delegate to `wasm-opt` to shrink their output.
-So making `wasm-opt` available as a Rust crate seemed like an obviously useful thing to do for both [`cargo-contract`] and any Rust-based wasm-targetting tools.
+So making `wasm-opt` available as a Rust crate seemed like an obviously useful thing to do for both `cargo-contract` and all Rust-based wasm-targetting tools.

-We proposed [a w3f grant] to build it, which was accepted gladly.
+We proposed [a W3F grant] to build it, which was accepted gladly.
-As a grant application this project was a slam dunk: clear benefit, clear scope, low risk.
+This was a perfect subject for a grant: clear benefit, clear scope, low risk.
 And it worked out almost exactly as expected.